anupamk36/connector-framework/README.md

 ## License

-This project is licensed under the terms of the MIT license.# connector-leen-integration
+This project is licensed under the terms of the MIT license.
-# connector-framework